 Despite being a photographer, the things that inspire me the most in the world are moments that can’t easily be captured in a photograph.
 Maybe that’s why I am drawn so much to photography – it’s a never-ending journey at an attempt of capturing these quick little moments and feelings that we all experience but can’t really describe.

 I find the art of capturing the energy of an engagement session or wedding day very natural to me.
 I love string lit dinner parties, eucalyptus arrangements and all of those incredible, "you may now kiss the bride" photos But what I’m really in love with is capturing the relationships, moments and feelings from a couple.
 The energy of the celebration that will one day – 10, 20 or 30 years from now – come rushing back as you look at your photos.

 -- My husband taught me everything about photography

--- Our dog is names Pixel ("how appropriate!" everyone says)
+-- Our dog is named Pixel ("how appropriate!" everyone says)

---I enjoy photography so much I usually direct and shoot my personal sets
+--I enjoy photography so much I usually direct and shoot my personal stuff

---I am a 50/50 toss-up between loving to be/ shoot in city streets and the countryside
+--I am a 50/50 toss-up between loving to be/ shoot in city streets and the country

--- when I don't have a camera to my face I'm usually reading or outside
+-- when I don't have a camera in hand its usually a book

 -- i'm a sucker for the details of weddings and events